ProGamerGov/neural-style-pt/README.md

 * `-style_blend_weights`: The weight for blending the style of multiple style images, as a comma-separated list, such as `-style_blend_weights 3,7`.
 By default all style images are equally weighted.
 * `-gpu`: Zero-indexed ID of the GPU to use; for CPU mode set `-gpu` to `c`.
-For multiple devices, use a comma separated list of zero-indexed GPU IDs and `c` for the CPU.
+For multiple devices, use a comma-separated list of zero-indexed GPU IDs and `c` for the CPU.

 **Optimization options**:
 * `-content_weight`: How much to weight the content reconstruction term.
 Default is 5e0.